greenwoodcm/dict-validator/README.md

 dict-validator
 ==============

-Python module for validating dictionaries against a schema
+Python module for validating dictionaries against a schema.
+I built this module for use in a Flask web service that accepts JSON data and must validate it before proceeding.

 Features
 ---